mmcodesso/edgar-text-mining-database/README.md

 ### Workflow

 The code runs the extraction in the following steps
-1. Download indices for form 10k to `./data/index`
+1. Download indices for form 10k
-2. Combines all indices into a single csv `./data/index/combined.csv`
-3. From Step2 combined csv, downloads all form 10k to `./data/form10k`
-4. Parses the html forms with BeautifulSoup to `./data/form10k.parsed`
-5. Parses MDA section to `./data/mda`
+2. COMMING SOON

 ### Notes